Papias of Hierapolis: Gospel origins

+Immediately thereafter, Eusebius states that Papias "employed testimonies from the first epistle of John and from that of Peter likewise"; the exact meaning of this statement is ambiguous.

-How to interpret these quotations from Papias has long been a matter of controversy; some scholars have doubted the Elder’s supposition of Peter’s involvement in Mark’s composition, but his attribution of the gospel to John Mark is largely accepted.
+How to interpret these quotations from Papias has long been a matter of controversy; some scholars have doubted the Elder's supposition of Peter's involvement in Mark's composition, but his attribution of the Gospel to John Mark is largely accepted.

 The word logia (λόγια)—which also appears in the title of Papias' work—is itself problematic.
 In non-Christian contexts, the usual meaning was oracles, but since the 19th century it has been interpreted as sayings, which sparked numerous theories about a lost "Sayings Gospel", now called Q, resembling the Gospel of Thomas.
 But the parallelism implies a meaning of things said or done, which suits the canonical Gospels well.

 The apparent claim that Matthew wrote in Hebrew—which in Greek could refer to either Hebrew or Aramaic—is echoed by many other ancient authorities.
 Modern scholars have proposed numerous explanations for this assertion, in light of the prevalent view that canonical Matthew was composed in Greek and not translated from Semitic.
-One theory is that Matthew himself produced firstly a Semitic work and secondly a recension of that work in Greek.
+One theory is that Matthew himself produced firstly a Semitic work and secondly a recension of that work in Greek; Josephus also claimed to write a translation of an Aramaic version of The Jewish War, though both the extant Gospel of Matthew and the War are not translations.
 Another is that others translated Matthew into Greek rather freely.
 Another is that Papias simply means "Ἑβραΐδι διαλέκτῳ" as a Hebrew style of Greek.
-Another is that Papias refers to a distinct work now lost, perhaps a sayings collection like Q or the so-called Gospel according to the Hebrews.
-Yet another is that Papias was simply mistaken.
+Another possibility forwarded by Maurice Casey is that Papias refers to a distinct work now lost, perhaps a sayings collection like Q or the so-called Gospel according to the Hebrews.
+Others argue Papias faithfully recorded what was related to him, but misunderstood the subjects of narrations with which he was unfamiliar.